 Input Field Scenario Grouping Description Gasoline Price (\$/Gallon) Fuel Price The price of gasoline that is paid for by the fleet.
-Default gasoline price is the average price for the last year available from the U.S. Energy Information Administration and set based on ZIP code.
+Default gasoline price is the average price for the last year available from the U.S. Energy Infor- mation Administration and set based on ZIP code.
 Some prices are available at the state level, while others are available at the regional level (PADD).
 Diesel Price (\$/Gallon) Fuel Price The price of diesel that is paid for by the fleet.
-Default diesel price is the average price for the last year available from the U.S. Energy Information Administration and set based on ZIP code.
+De- fault diesel price is the average price for the last year available from the U.S. Energy Information Administration and set based on ZIP code.
 Some prices are available at the state level, while others are available at the regional level (PADD).
 Inflation Rate (Excluding Fuel) Individual The inflation rate determines the increase in maintenance and other operating costs over time, excluding fuel.
-The default inflation rate is two percent per year based on the Federal Reserve's inflation target.
+The default inflation rate is two per- cent per year based on the Federal Reserve's infla- tion target.

-Input Field Scenario Grouping Description Inflation for fuel is calculated separately based on projections from the U.S. Energy Information Administration.
-Discount Rate Individual The annual percentage rate to discount future cash flows for net present value calculations.
+Input Field Scenario Grouping Description Inflation for fuel is calculated separately based on projections from the U.S. Energy Information Ad- ministration.
+The annual percentage rate to discount future Discount Rate Individual cash flows for net present value calculations.
 The default value is two percent.
-Cost of Carbon (\$/Ton) Individual The social cost of each ton of carbon emitted by the fleet.
-Fleet emissions are calculated on a well-to-wheel basis including upstream emissions from electricity generation and oil and gas production.
-The default cost of carbon is \$0, meaning that the social cost of carbon is not included in the analysis.
+The social cost of each ton of carbon emitted by the fleet.
+Fleet emissions are calculated on a well- to-wheel basis including upstream emissions from Cost of Carbon (\$/Ton) Individual electricity generation and oil and gas production.
+The default cost of carbon is \$0, meaning that the social cost of carbon is not included in the analy- sis.